SolaWing/xcode-build-server/Readme.md

 This repo requires Python 3.9.
 The latest macOS already comes with this tool.

-After you've made sure you have Python 3.9, just clone this repo, and a symbolic link to your bin folder by running: `ln -s ABSPATH/TO/xcode-build-server /usr/local/bin`
+After you've made sure you have Python 3.9, just clone this repo, and add a symbolic link to your bin folder by running: `ln -s ABSPATH/TO/xcode-build-server /usr/local/bin`

 Here is a script for quick install if your working directory is your desired destination for the installation: